fglo/wave_function_collapse_sudoku/README.md

 ![sudoku solving recording](./img/sudoku_smaller.gif)

-This project is a way to see how to implement Wave Function Collapse algorithm, not to solve Sudokus :v
+This project was created to explore how Wave Function Collapse algorithms work, not to solve Sudokus :v (maybe it will change in the future).